 Casting the design

 After the mold is baked it is checked for any imperfections.
 Once satisfied craftsmen pour molten iron into the clay mold.
-After the casting process is complete the core is taken out The tea kettle is baked again in charcoal.
+After the casting process is complete the core is taken out.
+The tea kettle is baked again in charcoal or a kiln

 This method of casting creates an oxide film on the iron that prevents rust.
 This is a unique feature of Nanbu Tekki.